When I let go of what I am, I become what I might be. Lao Tzu

 Our clothes are highly symbolic of the person we perceive ourselves to be and how we convey ourselves to the world.
 A few years ago, someone pointed out to me that I seemed to only wear gray and that this was my way of hiding myself.
 At first, I rationalized to her that gray was versatile and and that wearing neutral colors was part of my style, but I eventually saw that she was right.
 Wearing brightly colored clothing would get me noticed more, which I didn’t want, because deep down, I felt that there was something wrong with me.

 As I developed more self-esteem and came to embrace my individuality, I started incorporating more colors into my wardrobe.
 Last year, I decided I was ready to get rid of my gray clothes and bring them to Good Will.
 This left behind a lot of empty hangers, but it was liberating to realize that I didn’t actually need all those clothes.
 In retrospect, I could also see how much those grey clothes were bringing me down energetically.
-Since then, I’ve bought a few brighter, more attractive items for my closet, but I still don’t have that many clothes because I’ve realized that I don’t need a lot.
+Since then, I’ve bought a few brighter, more attractive items for my closet, but I still don’t have that many clothes because I’ve realized that I don’t need that many.

 In addition to annually decluttering my closet, I also try to get rid of / give away at least one item per month.
 I ask myself “is this piece of clothing me or was it me?”
 If it represents who I was during a younger period / year of my life, has certain memories associated with it, or seems to convey low self-worth, then I give it away.
 Just because something was me a few years ago, doesn’t mean it’s right for the me now.
 Our style changes and evolves as we do, and to wear something we would have worn 4 years ago, but doesn’t seem to resonate with who we are now keeps us stuck in the past.